Quantum Physics: Photons and the Photoelectric Effect

 E = hf

-Where E is the energy of the photon, h is Planck's constant (6.63 × 10-34 J⋅s), and f is the frequency of the electromagnetic wave.
+where E is the energy of the photon, h is Planck's constant (approximately 6.626 x 10-34 Js), and f is the frequency of the radiation.

 The Photoelectric Effect

-The photoelectric effect is a phenomenon that provides strong evidence for the particle nature of light.
-When light of a certain frequency (or higher) is incident on a metal surface, electrons are ejected from the metal.
-This effect cannot be explained by classical wave theory but is consistent with the photon model.
+The photoelectric effect is a phenomenon that provides evidence for the particle nature of light.
+When light of sufficient frequency shines on a metal surface, it can eject electrons from that surface.
+The key aspects of this effect include:

 Worked Example